harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 Harness provides several annotations that can be applied to Kubernetes resources.
 Here are the annotations and their purposes:

-1. `harness.io/skip-versioning: "true"`:
+1. `Harness.io/skip-versioning: "true"`:
    - Purpose: Use this annotation when versioning of a resource is not required.
 Harness stores this information in a ConfigMap in your Kubernetes cluster.
    - Reference: [Kubernetes Versioning and Annotations](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-annotations-and-labels/)

-2. `harness.io/direct-apply: "true"|"false"`:
+2. `Harness.io/direct-apply: "true"|"false"`:
    - Purpose: Set this annotation to "true" to make a manifest an unmanaged workload.
 This is useful for scenarios like Canary and Blue-Green deployments where you want to deploy additional workloads as unmanaged.
    - Reference: [What can I deploy in Kubernetes?](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/what-can-i-deploy-in-kubernetes/)

-3. `annotations: harness.io/primary-service: "true"` and `annotations: harness.io/stage-service: "true"`:
+3. `annotations: Harness.io/primary-service: "true"` and `annotations: Harness.io/stage-service: "true"`:
    - Purpose: Use these annotations when you have multiple services, and Harness needs to identify the primary service.
 These annotations are commonly used in Blue-Green Deployments.
    - Reference: [Create a Kubernetes Blue-Green deployment](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-blue-green-deployment/)

-4. `harness.io/skipPruning: "true"`:
+4. `Harness.io/skipPruning: "true"`:
    - Purpose: Apply this annotation to ensure that a resource is not pruned.
 This is typically used for resources deployed by Harness to prevent accidental removal.
    - Reference: [Prune Kubernetes resources](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/prune-kubernetes-resources/)

 These annotations help customize and control how Harness manages and deploys resources in your Kubernetes environment.

-### How can Harness address resource management challenges in continuous delivery, particularly with Terraform pipelines?

-Harness provides a solution through a feature called "queue steps."
-This feature allows you to control concurrent execution at the delegate level, effectively limiting the resources used by concurrent processes.

 ### What are queue steps in Harness, and how do they work?